+SAVE THE DATE!
 The 2011 ANI will be Oct.
 5-7 at The Wynn in Las Vegas.
-There is still time to register and take advantage of the great educational programs!
-You can register online or download a printable version of the registration brochure here.
-If you haven't seen our 2011 ANI Web Series, you can see them all at AAHAM's Youtube Channel.
+Online Registration is now open.
+You can register online or download a printable version of the Registration Brochure at www.aaham.org.

 American Medical News Share

 Compared with those treated by their primary care physicians, hospitalist patients are more likely to visit an ED and be readmitted.
 The proportion of inpatient care provided by hospitalists has more than quadrupled since 1995, and many studies have found that patients cared for by hospitalists go home sooner than those who receive hospital care from their primary care physicians.
 Shorter lengths of stay save hospitals money and could be a sign of higher-quality care, but a new study sheds light on how hospitalist-treated patients fare after they are discharged.
 More